justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 		- If the ocean conveyor belt no longer reaches the deep ocean basins, then the **reservoir** **available** for **heat storage** would be **reduced**

 # 10.4 - Pre-20th Century Drivers of Climate Change
-- **Drivers** = Factors that affect climate but aren't themselves affected buy climate
+- **Drivers** = Factors that affect climate but aren't themselves affected by climate
 - **LONG-TERM (10,000,000 years+)**
-	- Stellar evolution
+	- Stellar evolution/growth
 		- Sun's luminosity
 	- Plate tectonics
 		- Ocean currents have to change b/c landmasses move
 	- Evolution of life
 		- Contributions of the biosphere to long-term climate change, impact of **p-syn** organisms
 - **MIDDLE-TERM (1000 years)**
 	- Eccentricity of Earth's orbit
 		- Currently Earth is closest to the Sun in January
 		- 6,000 years ago, the closest approach was in September, so summers in the Northern Hemisphere were warmer than today
 	- Obliquity